silentz/arch-linux-install-guide/README.md

 ### Step 02: Preparing installation medium

-1. Insert a USB-stick into your PC with at least 2Gb of space availavle on it.
+1. Insert a USB-stick into your PC with at least 2Gb of space available on it.

 2. Find corresponding block device for USB-stick in `/dev` folder.
 Usually it is `/dev/sdb`.